jademqt/jademqt/README.md

 - 👀 I’m interested in networking and algorithm.
 - 🌱 I’m currently learning networks and cybersecurity at Uni in France.

+You'll find :
+- My files / researches about ITS (Intelligent Transport System) in "ITS" repository
-You'll find my master classes in "Master_1" repository.
+- My master classes in "Master_1" repository.

 Word of caution :
 These files are not necessarily all complete or completely accurate (especially the parts highlighted in yellow)